6 Low-Carb Foods to Boost Your Immune SystemArticle posted in: Diet & Nutrition

 While some cold fighting supplements have been shown to alter certain parts of the immune system, “there is no evidence that they actually bolster immunity to the point where you are better protected against infection and disease,” says Harvard Health.
 They further explain that some of the best ways to keep your immune system running efficiently include not smoking, regular physical activity, frequent hand washing and regularly eating healthy foods—specifically fruits and vegetables.

-Now keep reading to learn more about six keto ingredients that can keep your immune system strong healthy:
+Here are six low-carb ingredients that can help keep your immune system strong healthy:

 1. Red Bell Peppers